 The Inlet Sensor should be placed vertically at the inlet to the grain dryer (in or near the garner bin).
-See Figure 7 - Alternate location for inlet sensor on column dryer and Figure 8 - Round dryer installation location for details.
+See Figure 7 - Alternate location for inlet sensor on column dryer and Figure 8 - Installation location for details.

 There are two conditions that must be met for the Inlet Sensor to operate correctly.